cabforum/code-signing/docs/CSBR.md

 c. `authorityInformationAccess`

-   This extension SHOULD be present.
+   This extension MUST be present.
 It MUST NOT be marked critical.

-   It SHOULD contain the HTTP URL of the Issuing CA's certificate (`accessMethod` = 1.3.6.1.5.5.7.48.2).
+   It MUST contain the HTTP URL of the Issuing CA's certificate (`accessMethod` = 1.3.6.1.5.5.7.48.2).
-   It MAY contain the HTTP URL of the Issuing CA's OCSP responder (`accessMethod` = 1.3.6.1.5.5.7.48.1).
+   If the CA provides OCSP responses, it MUST contain the HTTP URL of the Issuing CA's OCSP responder (`accessMethod` = 1.3.6.1.5.5.7.48.1).

 d. `basicConstraints`